The DMV Process

 It follows that the commissioner must suspend the license of an operator arrested for drunk driving and who refuses testing, even if the police request the test after the two-hour time period required by the “per se” provisions of the statute.
 In test refusal cases, you don’t have to show that the request happened within a reasonable time after the arrest, considering all the circumstances, including the availability of the testing devices and the physical condition of the person arrested.
 Id. at 813.

-Silver v.
-Commissioner
+Silver vs. Commissioner

 Finally, one of the ways a DUI attorney may try to win your license back is by bringing in the police officers to cross examine them at the hearing.
-In Silver v.
-Commissioner of Motor Vehicles, 3 Conn.
+In Silver vs. Commissioner of Motor Vehicles, 3 Conn.
 Ops.
 243 (1997), the arresting officer failed to appear for cross-examination after two subpoenas got issued and the plaintiff had agreed to a continuance to ensure the witness’ appearance.
 However, the police report got admitted over the plaintiff’s continual hearsay objection under Conn.
 Gen. Stat §4-178, and denial of the opportunity to cross-examine the author of the report.

-The Court held the officer’s statements were ripe for cross-examination: and that the report was not inherently reliable to be admitted.
+The court held the officer’s statements were ripe for cross-examination: and that the report was not inherently reliable to be admitted.
 Id. at 244.
 Sometimes, however, it may be for good reason that an attorney chooses not to subpoena an officer to a hearing, especially when it is likely that the officer’s testimony may jeopardize a possible defense to the criminal portion of the case.
 Only an experienced DUI attorney who has thought through about every possible outcome can make that decision.